-Cheapest car insurance in Maine for a bad driving record
+Which company has the cheapest car insurance in Maine for a bad driving record?

 Having accidents, DUIs or traffic tickets on your driving record, will make you pay more for insurance.
 Most tickets will affect your rates for three to five years.
 A DUI can affect your rates for up to 10 years and can stay on your record for life.